upgradeQ/cursor-skin-fx/README.md

 ## Marketing
 Write articles, reviews or tell your friends about it.
 The more users we have, the more people we have testing and the better we can become.
 ## Design
-Come up with some new good skins or interactive web skins, and add them.
+Come up with some new good skins or interactive web skins, Lua shaders, and add them.
 ## Voting
-In order to improve this scripting functionality and integrate it into OBS Studio, you are encouraged to vote for this feature: https://ideas.obsproject.com/posts/71/option-to-highlight-mouse-cursor-and-mouse-clicks Currently the program lacks a way to get the position of the cursor in the texture and is not available in the OBS Studio shader language.
+In order to improve this scripting functionality and integrate it into OBS Studio, you are encouraged to vote for this feature: https://ideas.obsproject.com/posts/71/option-to-highlight-mouse-cursor-and-mouse-clicks Currently the program lacks a way to get the position of the cursor in the texture(includes cursor wait, text, states) and is not available in the OBS Studio shader language.